sysdiglabs/charts/charts/rapid-response/README.md

 ## Customize Rapid Response image

 As each team can have different necessities and constraints when accessing critical workloads.
 For this reason the Rapid Response image has a small footprint, so that everyone can customize it based on each own criteria.

-A basic customization example in which `kubectl` is added can be found (here)[https://github.com/sysdiglabs/rapid-response-custom-image-example/].
+A basic customization example in which `kubectl` is added can be found [here](https://github.com/sysdiglabs/rapid-response-custom-image-example/]).

+Along with this, you might need to pull such image from a private repository.
+In order to do that, follow your registry guidelines to deploy the credentials on the cluster.
+After that, you will be able to use them by setting the `rapidResponse.imagePullSecrets` parameter value to the secret name to use.

+## Use a custom ServiceAccount

+In some cases you might want to use a ServiceAccount different from the default one, in order to perform specific operations on the kubernetes control plane.

+In such cases you can specify that with the `rapidResponse.existingServiceAccount` parameter.
+It takes the name of a ServiceAccount to be used in pods.
+The ServiceAccount must exist before the chart is installed/its configuration upgraded.

 ## Running helm unit tests